cman81/pokemon-pack-maker/KANBAN.md

 # Kanban

 ## To Do
-- do a great ball (look at top 7 cards, pick one, shuffle the other cards back into deck)
 - switch pokemon between active and bench
 - draw a specific card from the deck into our hand
 - only show the top card in each "pokemon" stack by default. clicking the top card will reveal all the other cards in the stack